ogkranthi/100-days-of-code/log.md

 **Thoughts:** : I could not code much, as I did not want to do it in hurry.
 To prevent it, I should start early and complete before anything important in the day.

 **Link to work:* Uploaded to CTCI branch on github

+### Day 4: March 29, 2018

+**Today's Progress**:  Implemented cycle detection algorithm using DFS and dosjoint sets implementation

+**Thoughts:** : I could not code much, as I went out and did other things, which are not so important.
+I should have completed the coding before I left out.

+**Link to work:* Uploaded to CTCI branch on github